Santander sells 50 percent stake in asset management arm

 Warburg Pincus in October 2011 led a $1 billion investment in Banco Santander’s Santander Consumer USA (SCUSA), a U.S. automotive finance lending business.

-In April 2010, Warburg purchased shares of Primerica (PRI.N), a distributor of financial products to middle-income households in North America, from Citigroup (C.N) as part of Primerica’s spin-off via an initial public offering.
+In April 2010, Warburg purchased shares of Primerica, a distributor of financial products to middle-income households in North America, from Citigroup as part of Primerica’s spin-off via an initial public offering.

-Similarly General Atlantic Partners has a history of investing in financial services companies, such as First Republic Bank (FRC.N), a San Francisco-based private bank and wealth management firm, and online brokerage E*Trade Financial EFTC.O.
+Similarly General Atlantic Partners has a history of investing in financial services companies, such as First Republic Bank, a San Francisco-based private bank and wealth management firm, and online brokerage E*Trade Financial.

 Half of its portfolio of more than 50 companies are from outside the United States.
 In February, General Atlantic announced a plan to invest $171 million in a minority stake in XP Investimentos, a Brazilian brokerage firm.